-2.2 Outlook
+2.3 Outlook

-In the future, updates the exploitation plans (D6.2 and D6.3) will be continuously done.
+In the future, updating the exploitation plan (D6.3) will be continuously done.
 Key exploitable results and project activities will be evaluated based on the achievements in the project to that date.
-Also continuous TRL achievement will be reviewed.
-The exploitation team will provide a technology cross-cutting market analysis based on the mentioned criteria in Table 2 to
+Also, continuous TRL achievement will be reviewed.